ibm-cloud-docs/assistant/assistants.md

 The answer to many a common question is already documented somewhere in your organization's technical information collateral.
 If only you could find it!

 Give your assistant access to this information by adding a search skill to your assistant.
-The search skill uses {{site.data.keyword.conversationshort}} to return smart answers to natural language questions.
+The search skill uses {{site.data.keyword.discoveryshort}} to return smart answers to natural language questions.

 ## Expand your assistant's responsibilities
 {: #assistants-plan-expand}